 1) The Herpetological Journal publishes a range of features concerned with reptile and amphibian biology.
 These include:

-- A running title of five words or less
+• A running title of eight words or less

-The text of the paper should begin on page 2 and be produced in the following order: Abstract, Key words, Text, Acknowledgements, References, Appendices.
-Full papers and reviews should have the main text divided into sections.
-The first subhead will be centred in capitals, the second shouldered in bold lower case, and the third run on in italics.
+The text of the paper should begin on page 2 and be produced in the following order: Abstract, Text, Acknowledgements, References, Appendices.
+Full papers and reviews should have the main text divided into sections as appropriate.
 Footnotes are not permitted.
 Short Notes (generally less than six manuscript pages and accompanied by a single data set, i.e. one table or one figure) should be produced as continuous text, preceded by an abstract of no more than 100 words.

 13) Open access: The Journal supports "green" open access as outlined by the Research Councils UK, to facilitate deposition of articles e.g. at institutional repositories.
 The Herpetological Journal also offers the option of "gold" open access for individual articles (free of charge for members of the British Herpetological Society, and at an article processing charge of £97 for non-members).